 "I have unfinished business with Loki."

-Cutting the battered motorcycle's engine, Bruce Banner swung his leg over the side and began walking towards them slowly.
+Cutting the battered motorcycle's engine as Steve led his fellow Avengers over, Bruce Banner swung his leg over the side and began walking towards them slowly.
 "So.
 This all seems… horrible."

 Steve furrowed his brow at that; was this really the time to be making jokes?
 The city was under assault by alien invaders, and- "I've seen worse."